Skip to content

 Understanding WSL 2 vs WSL 1

-WSL 1 translates Linux commands into Windows commands.
+With WSL 1, Linux commands are translated into Windows commands.
 WSL 2 runs a full Linux kernel.
-This makes WSL 2 much faster for file operations.
-It also supports all Linux apps.
+This makes WSL 2 much faster for file operations and supports all Linux apps.
 If you use Docker Desktop, WSL 2 is required for the best performance.

 How to upgrade to WSL 2